Ronan-H/md5/overview.md

 Although this attack is simple, the time complexity of it makes it infeasible in a lot of situations.
 Every extra bit which you are brute-forcing *doubles* the number of hashes needed to exhaust all permutations.
 This implies a time complexity to the order of **O(2<sup>n</sup>)**.
 This is one of the **worst** time complexities you can have.
 Just to brute-force input to the MD5 algorithm that produces a single block of (512 bits), you would have to generate and compare 2<sup>512</sup> hash values, which is massive number and completely infeasible.

 However, in the case of password cracking, permutations bits do not need to be exhausted entirely.
 This is because only some permutations of bits actually represent a string of charaters.
 In the case of the cracking utility created for this project, only the letters a-z are tested.
 As such, the complexity is reduced to the order of **O(26<sup>n</sup>)**, where *n* denotes the *size of the alphabet* (in this case, 26 lowercase letters), and *n* donates the *length of the string*.
 For example, to brute-force strings of length 3 from an alphabet a-z, at worst it would take **26<sup>5</sup> = 11,881,376** iterations.
 Since each hash can actually be computed quite fast, strings of this length can actually be cracked quite quickly.

-(CONTINUE HERE)
+Reversing a string of unknown length up to a length *n* takes 26<sup>0</sup> + 26<sup>1</sup> + ... + 26<sup>n</sup> hash generations at worst, but this still simplifies down to **O(26<sup>n</sup>)**.

+**(do a matplotlib plot showing the increase in time taken to exhaust all permutations of strings of length *n* for *n* of length 0 to 5)**

+That's just one method of reversing a hashed string, though.
+In the area of password cracking, there are more powerful methods.

+### Trading space for time
+**(write about lookup tables etc. here)**

 ## References